Holy Land USA: Creation and peak years

-Holy Land USA was conceived by John Baptist Greco, a Waterbury-based attorney.
-Greco, a Roman Catholic, founded a volunteer organization called Companions of Christ, with the purpose of creating an attraction that would replicate Bethlehem and Jerusalem of the Biblical era.
-Construction commenced in 1955.
+Holy Land USA was conceived by John Baptist Greco, a Waterbury-based attorney, with the purpose of creating an attraction that would replicate Bethlehem and Jerusalem of the Biblical era.
+Construction commenced in 1955 with the help of a volunteer organization called Companions of Christ.
 Bob Chinn, the grounds chairman at Holy Land USA, recalled Greco's mission in a 2001 interview with The New York Times: "He was a very spiritual man.
 He wanted to do this for the people of the community.
 He felt no one, no matter the race, creed or color, should be separated.
 He wanted a place for all people to sit and be peaceful."

 Among the original attractions at the site were a recreation of the Garden of Eden, a diorama depicting Daniel in the lions' den, and various recreations of the life and ministry of Jesus.
 The centerpiece of the site was a 56 ft cross and an illuminated sign that read "Holy Land USA".

 During its peak years in the 1960s and 1970s, Holy Land USA attracted upwards of 40,000 visitors annually.
 Greco closed Holy Land USA in 1984 with plans to improve and expand the site, but the work was left unfinished when Greco died in 1986.
-The property was left to the Filippini Sisters.
+The property was left to the Religious Teachers Filippini.